WaveBeans/wavebeans/docs/user/lib/operations/merge-operation.md

         .merge(880.sine(), SumSamplesSafeFn(sampleOf(1.0)))
 ```

+This class uses helper function `sampleOf()` which converts any numeric type to internal representation of sample, please read more about in [types section](../readme.md#types)

 *Note: when trying to run that examples do not forget to [trim](trim-operation.md) the stream and define the output.*